 The ternary operator (also known as the conditional operator) is a tool in C# that allows us to perform conditional evaluations concisely in a single line of code.

-It is a shorthand way to express an if-else
+It is a shorthand way of expressing an if-else

-statement in situations where a value needs to be assigned based on a specific condition.
+statement in situations where we want to assign a value based on a specific condition.

 If you want to learn more about the Ternary Operator